 CCA Support Groups

-Toilet paper queries
+Toilet paper supply

 CCA understand that some of our members are experiencing difficulties in purchasing toilet paper.
 This can be a stressful predicament for someone living with IBD.

-We were pleased to see Woolworths take action to support people living with Crohn’s and Colitis who are taking immunosuppressive medication or are required to self isolate.
+In March, we were pleased to see Woolworths take action to support people living with Crohn’s and Colitis who are taking immunosuppressive medication or are required to self isolate.
 For more information, visit this link.

 For guidance regarding your IBD, Crohn’s & Colitis Australia continues to operate its support services:

 - Crohn’s & Colitis Helpline: for individual help, information and guidance on Crohn’s disease or ulcerative colitis.